7 Killer Tips for More Effective Real Estate Facebook Ads

 - Target by income

 #2: Bring Your Properties to Life with Video

-Video is definitely an underutilized technique in the real estate game!
+Video marketing is definitely an underutilized technique in the real estate game!
 While some have begun to catch on, many still view video as an intimidating and challenging medium.

 However, it doesn’t need to be!
 And the return is worth the effort spent.
 According to an Australian Real Estate Group, listings with a video received 403% more inquiries than those without!

 This makes sense, right?
 Some of you have likely found this out the hard way, but pictures can be incredibly deceiving!
 And this isn’t just true for online dating, but for real estate as well.